-“A String of Pearls” Video
+“A String of Pearls” Video (Indoor movie)

 Discover Lake Superior’s freshwater estuaries— without getting your feet wet!
 Hear the stories of these estuaries from the people who cherish them and learn what is being done today to increase stewardship of these coastal wetlands.